MCP setupIncluded on every plan

 Hosted HTTP MCP

-Quickest setup — no local install, managed billing via MegaLens credits.
-Connect to the hosted endpoint with your token and start evaluating immediately.
+Quickest setup, managed billing via prepaid MegaLens credits.
+Connect to the hosted endpoint with your token and start immediately.
+Billed at $9 per 1M blended tokens.

-Grab your MegaLens token from Settings → MCP Server:
+Grab your MegaLens token from Settings → MCP setup:

 ml_tok_••••••••••••••••